Jorge-Baldovinos/Note-Taking-Webapp/README.md

 # Note Taker

 ## Description
-This website [website](https://jorge-baldovinos.github.io/Two-Page-Blog/index.html) serves as a note taker for travelers to check the weather of a city before traveling there.
+This website [website](https://note-taker-ikm1.onrender.com) serves as a note taker for busy individuals that need help managing and organizing their tasks.

 ## Usage